GetStream/Streamoji/README.md

 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2FGetStream%2FStreamoji)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2FGetStream%2FStreamoji)
 ![Twitter Follow](https://img.shields.io/twitter/follow/getstream_io?style=social)

+Custom emojis are a fun way to bring more life and customizability to your apps.
+They're available in some of the most popular apps, such Slack, Discord, and Twitch.
+However, iOS SDK doesn't provide straight forward support for custom emojis out of the box.
+Now, you're a couple lines of code away from adding them to your own app with this library.

 Streamoji is a custom emoji rendering library for iOS.
 It supports GIF <img src="https://github.com/GetStream/Streamoji/blob/main/meta/emojis/carlton.gif?raw=true" width="24" />, images <img src="https://github.com/GetStream/Streamoji/blob/main/meta/emojis/doge.png?raw=true" width="24"/>, and unicode 🦊.
 It loads from URLs or local assets.
 Caching is taken care of and performance is ⚡️ fast!
 Made with 💘 by the folks @ [Stream](https://getstream.io).

 <img align="right" src="https://github.com/GetStream/Streamoji/raw/main/meta/images/demo.gif" width="33%" />